1871fotc/fotc/docs/walks/portion5-part2.md

 ## Daniel George Bloomfield <small>(5‑101‑11)</small>

-Daniel Bloomfield (1858-1915) was, for many years, a well known bandmaster ten and as popular a drummer cornet in soloist in Brisbane.
+Daniel Bloomfield (1858-1915) was, for many years, a well known bandmaster and popular cornet soloist in Brisbane.
 His in career in music began at the age of ten as a drummer in the Royal Marines in England.
 He settled in Brisbane in 1883 and soon became deeply involved in the local music scene as a performer and conducting various local bands, including the Naval Brigade Band, for many years.

 <!--
 ??? directions "Directions"